ornlu-is/ornlu-is.github.io/six_degrees_of_kevin_bacon_1/index.md

 Technically, the above graph should be a *directed* graph, in the sense that edges have a given direction: Edmund Bacon is Kevin Bacon's father, but Kevin Bacon is not Edmund Bacon's father, such shenanigans are left to time travel movies.
 However, for simplicity's sake, I decided to represent the graph as an *undirected* graph, where edges represent bidirectional relations.
 Additionally, it is also an *unweighted* graph, meaning that all edges have the same weight, because I am assuming Kevin Bacon loves both his parents equally.

-## Degree and Distance in Networks
+## Degree and distance in networks

 In a network, any node, $i$, is associated with a quantity known as the degree, $k_i$, which simply represents the number of edges a node has.
 If we associate Kevin Bacon with $i=1$, and is mother and father with, respectively, $i=2$ and $i=3$, we have that:
 * $k_1 = 2$;